-Bellamie Mungayinka, a 20-year-old woman and resident of Kinihira Nyagatare, narrates her ordeal with life after her parents divorced when she was only ten years old.
+Bellamie Mungayinka, a resilient 20-year-old from Kinihira Nyagatare, shares her journey of overcoming adversity after her parent’s separation when she was just ten years old.

 At the age of 10, my world shattered when my parents divorced,” Bellamie recounts.
 “I found myself shuffled between different households, grappling with the absence of stability.
 Tragically, my mother, who had already endured the horrors of the 1994 Genocide against Tutsi, was no longer with us.
 Her absence left a profound void, compounded by the trauma she endured, having been forced into marriage at just 14.”